You want to live the best life possible.

 Have you ever seen someone struggle to walk up a large flight of stairs (or even worse, been that person)?
 It’s painful to see the human body struggle to get through the day from lack of energy, not be able to exhibit certain motions or maintain natural positions because of bad health or start failing because it’s not being maintained properly.

 Excercise doesn’t mean running a marathon every month or going to some insane cycling class at your local gym after signing up for a $100 per week membership.
 It can be as simple as taking a 15 minute walk every day at your lunch break.
 It can be playing catch with your kid outside for an hour.
-Even watching a follow along workout on youtubte.
+Or working out with a fitness coach that you trust.
+Even watching a follow along workout on youtube.

 The point is to start to consider how your body FEELS.
 Is it painful for you to sit down for long periods of time?
 Do you get out of breath easily?
 Do you feel sluggish most of the time?
 These are all signs that things are going well.